-I’ll be the first to admit that it took me a while to get Michael Singer’s ideas, you’ll have to think a bit to wrap your head around them, but once you do, they’re incredibly powerful new ways of looking at the world.
+It took me a while to understand the ideas in The Untethered Soul, but once you do, they’re incredibly powerful new ways of looking at the world.
 I’m with Oprah on this one, thumbs up!

 Who would I recommend The Untethered Soul summary to?